-Sociedad beats Granada team depleted by coronavirus cases
+Soler gets rare penalty hat trick, Valencia beats Madrid 4-1

+“I had doubts for a moment but then I decided to take it again,” the 23-year-old Soler said.
+“It gave me confidence for the other ones as well.”

+Statistics platform Opta said it was the first time a player had scored three penalties in a Spanish league game this century.
+The La Vanguardia Spanish daily said it was the first time three penalties were called against Madrid in a league game.
-MARID (AP) — Real Sociedad kept its lead in the Spanish league with a 2-0 win against a virus-depleted Granada team which was filled with youth-squad players.

-Granada finished Sunday’s match without the minimum of five registered first-team players set out in the regulations and could be punished for using an illegal lineup.
+Real Sociedad stayed at the top with a 2-0 win against a virus-depleted Granada team which was filled with youth-squad players.
+Granada finished without the minimum of five registered first-team players set out in the regulations and could be punished for using an illegal lineup.

+Madrid also faced problems because of the coronavirus as Eden Hazard and Casemiro couldn’t play against Valencia because of positive COVID-19 results.

+Soler took advantage as video review calls went against Madrid three times at Mestalla Stadium, setting up Valencia’s first win after four matches.
+VAR played a role in two penalties and in the own-goal by Madrid defender Raphael Varane.

-It entered the match with seven first-team players available after 10 positive COVID-19 results were detected within the club in the last 10 days.
+Granada entered the match against Sociedad with seven first-team players available after 10 positive COVID-19 results were detected within the club in the last 10 days.
 Several players and coaches in close contact with those infected also could not participate.

-Granada’s goalkeeping coach, Juan Carlos Fernández, was in charge for the match in the Basque Country city of San Sebastián as manager Diego Martínez and an assistant could not be present.
+Granada’s goalkeeping coach, Juan Carlos Fernández, was in charge as manager Diego Martínez and an assistant could not be present.

-Only four first-team players were on the field when Jorge Molina was substituted in the 77th minute, which could lead to the equivalent of a 3-0 loss for Granada.
+Only four first-team players were on the field after Jorge Molina was substituted in the 77th minute, which could lead to the equivalent of a 3-0 loss for Granada.

-Granada tried to postpone the game but had its request denied because it had enough players available to play.
-The team from southern Spain has also been competing in the Europa League.
+Granada’s bid to have the game postponed was rejected because it had enough players available to play.

 The Spanish league said it opened an investigation into Granada for allegedly failing to follow health safety protocols during the pandemic.